-- Significant IFPRU firms (defined in IFPRU 1.2.3); - CASS large firms (defined in CASS 1A.2.7); - firms with assets under management (AUM) of \$50bn or more (at any time in the last three years); - firms with a total intermediary regulated business revenue of £35m or more per annum; - firms with a regulated revenue generated by consumer credit lending of £100m or more per annum: - mortgage lenders (that are not banks) with 10,000 or more regulated mortgages outstanding; and - firms required by the FCA to comply with the Enhanced Regime, for example, to mitigate the risks posed by the firm. - Calculated on a solo basis.
+- Significant IFPRU firms (defined in IFPRU 1.2.3); - CASS large firms (defined in CASS 1A.2.7); - firms with assets under management (AUM) of £50bn or more (calculated as a three year rolling average)\; - firms with a total intermediary regulated business revenue of £35m or more per annum (calculated as a three year rolling average)\; - firms with a regulated revenue generated by consumer credit lending of £100m or more per annum (calculated as a three year rolling average)\; - mortgage lenders (that are not banks) with 10,000 or more regulated mortgages outstanding at the latest reporting date\; and - firms required by the FCA to comply with the Enhanced Regime, for example, to mitigate the risks posed by the firm. - \ Calculated on a solo basis.

 Limited Scope Firms, EEA or non-EEA branches will never fall under the Enhanced Regime, even if they meet one of the above criteria.
-In addition, the FCA proposes to exclude from the Enhanced Regime:
+In addition, the FCA excludes from the Enhanced Regime: